SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Make sure you are using WiFi channels 1-11.
 Avoid using channels 12-14 because connection issues may occur.
 - Ensure WPA3 WiFi security is not being used, as the SlimeVR trackers do not support this security protocol.
 We recommend using WPA2, which is fully supported by SlimeVR.
 - Try restarting your router to see if this resolves the issue.
 - Your router has reached the maximum number of connected devices.
-You can test this by disconnecting devices and then trying to connect your trackers again.
+You can test this by disconnecting other devices from your wifi and then trying to connect your trackers again.

 ### Debugging a tracker that is not connecting to WiFi:
 To find out more, press the "I'm having trouble connecting" button and check the serial logs of a plugged in tracker when it boots up.
 This will normally give u a good hint at where the issue is.
 You can also navigate there using settings > serial console.